scikit-hep/scikit-hep.github.io/pages/developers/guidelines.md

 permalink: /developer/guidelines
 nav_order: 1
 parent: Developer information
+custom_title: Package requirements and guidelines
 ---

-# Package requirements and guidelines
-{: .no_toc }

 {% include toc.html %}

 The guidelines on this page provide minimum requirements for Scikit-HEP packages, which we hope help providing high-quality packages with some level of homogeneity across them.
 New packages should adhere to these minimum requirements.
 Further optional suggestions and assistance are provided in the following pages.

 ### Package license (required)

 Every package is required to have a license.
 As a guideline, we try to be as open as possible with licensing, following what most of the other packages use in the wide Python scientific community; Scikit-HEP packages typically use the BSD-3 license.
 It is acknowledged that exceptions are needed and "sticky licenses" such as GPL may be the only viable option.

 ### README (required)

 A `README.[md,rst]` file is required.
 It should provide an overview of the package and at least a quick getting started section.
 There are several examples on how to go about this in the various Scikit-HEP packages.

 ### Documentation (required)

 Documentation in the code is a must and docstrings should permeate the code as much as possible.
 It is suggested to also provide documentation via [ReadTheDocs][].

 ### Code formatting (optional)